Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks

 The proposed BoA definition closely approximates the GD-based BoA, with median \texttt{difference\_rate} decreasing from $2.04\%$ at $d=2$ to $0.07\%$ at $d=10$.
 Differences are concentrated near the boundaries of nested basins, where one basin is contained within another.
 These results support the validity of our BoA definition for LON construction on MSG landscapes.

-\subsection{Comparative evaluation of diversity}
+\subsection{Comparative Evaluation of Diversity}

-\subsubsection{Experimental setup.}
+\subsubsection{Experimental Setup:}

-RQ2 evaluates the effect of our generation method of MSG landscapes.
-We compare instances generated by novelty search (\texttt{NS}) and by random generation (\texttt{Random}) in the LON feature space.
-We also assess the effect of the initial population for \texttt{NS}.
-The standard \texttt{NS} starts from a random initial population. $\texttt{NS}^{+}$ replaces 3 solutions with hand-designed, structurally distinct MSG landscapes shown in \cref{tab:archetype} and \cref{archetype2d}.
+RQ2 evaluates the effectiveness of our MSG landscape generation.
+We compare instances generated by NS (\texttt{NS}) and by random search (\texttt{Random}) in the LON feature space.
+We also assess the effect of the initial population on \texttt{NS}.
+The standard \texttt{NS} starts from a random initial population. $\texttt{NS}^{+}$ replaces $3$ solutions with hand-designed, structurally distinct MSG landscapes shown in \cref{tab:archetype} and \cref{archetype2d}.